 In 2004, Marie Louise left Channel 5 to launch her own business, starting small with two clients, luxury leather-goods brand Connolly and optician Michel Guillon.
 She was soon positioning the brands in prestigious publications such as Vogue, GQ, Esquire, Sunday Times Style and the Financial Times.

 Before long, others were seeking her out.
-Handbag design duo Wilbur and Gussie was among her early success stories, and remain a client now.
+Handbag design duo Wilbur and Gussie was among her early success stories.
 Marie Louise built awareness of the brand from scratch, with red-carpet exposure and some stunning celebrity endorsements – and some outstanding coverage in Vogue, Red, Harper’s Bazaar and Marie Claire, among others.

 From there, the word spread wider still about MLPR.
 The results spoke for themselves, and the company’s status as a professional, results-driven outfit was firmly established, along with Marie Louise’s reputation as a PR who is determined and pro-active – but never brash – and who inspires confidence with her calm, amenable manner.

-The company has grown organically and steadily – now there is a team of five, with a smart office and showroom in London’s Queen’s Park.
+The company has grown organically and steadily.
 Along with the printed media, online image and social media are now also fundamental elements of what MLPR do, and the agency has built excellent relationships with key bloggers.
+In October 2016, Marie Louise launched the blog The F Club, with award-winning journalist Jane Druker, covering fashion and beauty news for women 45+.
+New for Autumn 2017 is an Instagram and Influencer service which guarantees genuine audience growth and engagement.

 As she puts it: “We’re a boutique agency that punches above its weight and achieves the results that the big guns aim to achieve.
 The kind of credibility you can get from editorial is not possible to achieve through advertising.
 Knowing when and how to raise awareness is key.”